Frequently Asked Questions (FAQs)

 CCPE programs usually meet on weeknights and Saturdays, or once a month for two or three consecutive days.
 Because our programs are not full-time and do not meet as frequently as a traditional credit class, time spent in the classroom is valuable and enhanced through intense study of outside readings and projects.
 Each program varies in the amount of work expected to be completed outside the classroom, but all courses require completing coursework from case studies, books, journal articles, group projects, and other materials.
 Some certificate programs such as the Leadership Coaching program can expect capstone projects involving specific fieldwork to be completed by the end of the program.

-Although a bachelor's degree is listed as a requirement for all CCPE programs, the requirement may be waived if a student has extensive work experience in the industry.
+Although a bachelor's degree is listed as a requirement for all CCPE courses and programs, the requirement may be waived if a student has extensive work experience in the industry.
 These cases are treated on an individual basis and are discussed directly with the program manager and associate dean.
 In addition to completing a Statement of Purpose, prospective students who do not have a bachelor's degree may be required to complete a telephone interview with the associate dean or program director.

 CCPE's mission is centered around helping our students advance or change career paths.
 Our student body consists of working professionals so we understand the busy lives of our students.
 We attempt to schedule courses at different times so that students have options and flexibility.
 Many courses are offered on weeknight evenings and Saturdays.
 Some courses, especially in the Leadership Coaching and Organizational Consulting field, are offered during weekdays because of the highly experiential nature of the curriculum.
 Many students in these programs can miss work because they have agreements with their employers to attend class as a means to enhance their professional development.
 Some employers offer tuition reimbursement for the students upon successful completion of the program.
 Please read more about funding resources.